r-grandorder/tri-hermes/en/pages/prologue.md

 Before long, the pale blue is marked by the single black dot of an approaching helicopter.
 The helicopter brings important passengers, and the harsh reality that the end is close at hand.

 **P.A.
 System**
-...Forty-four visitors cleared and registered.</span>
+...Forty-four visitors cleared and registered.

 **P.A.
 System**
-All entrants are permitted to enter Chaldea by special exemption granted by the Association Board of Safety.</span>
+All entrants are permitted to enter Chaldea by special exemption granted by the Association Board of Safety.

 **P.A.
 System**
-Opening front gate.Welcome, Goredolf Musik.</span>
+Opening front gate.Welcome, Goredolf Musik.

 **P.A.
 System**
-Welcome, UN inspectors.On behalf of Chaldea, we thank you for coming.</span>
+Welcome, UN inspectors.On behalf of Chaldea, we thank you for coming.

 ---